LaunchCategory

 Original Top-Level Domains (TLDs)

-• .com: short for commercial, .com is still the most popular domain extension in the world.
+• .com domain: short for commercial, .com is still the most popular domain extension in the world.

 • net: short for network, this extension is often used by internet service providers (ISPs).